robsann/robsann/README.md

 <h1 align="center" id="standards-overview">📁 Cyber Security Standards Overview</h1>

-Standards in cybersecurity are guidelines and best practices that organizations follow to protect their systems, networks, and data from cyber threats.
+Standards in cyber security are guidelines and best practices that organizations follow to protect their systems, networks, and data from cyber threats.
 These standards help ensure that security measures are consistently implemented and maintained, improving overall security posture.

 <details>
 <summary>